 Co-curricular activities are a vital part of our Wellbeing program at the College.
 We want the boys to develop life long habits that include physical activity which stimulates positive energy within.
 Physical activity is vital for health, discipline and focus; sport is compulsory for all students from Year 5 to 12.
 The commitment includes two training sessions per week and a weekend sporting fixture.
 Graded competition allows every student to represent his school in sport according to his ability, to learn how to win and lose gracefully and learn from being part of a team dynamic.

-Because learning is a lifelong process, we aim to develop our students as critical thinkers who are ready to engage with their world: a learner at Waverley College is a problem solver, a communicator, a collaborator, an innovator, globally aware, and media and information literate.
+Because learning is a lifelong process, we aim to develop our students as critical thinkers who are ready to engage with their world: a learner at Waverley College is a problem solver, a communicator, a collaborator, an innovator, globally aware, media savvy and information literate.

 Our artists and performers are celebrated in equal measure with our sportsmen and academics.
-The Junior School has been a frequent finalist in the state-wide Wakakirri dance competition and also boasts the award-winning Cantores boys choir.
+The Junior School has been a frequent finalist and winner in the statewide Wakakirri story dance competition and also boasts the award-winning Cantores boys’ choir.
 The Senior College stages biannual musical and major drama productions, each produced to a professional standard.
 Participation by students in the musical life of the College is strongly encouraged, not least for the beneficial effect on other academic outcomes.